Peach economic damage thresholds (number per 100 ml soil) in clay to clay-loam soil of eight nematode genera found in orchard soils of Colorado.

 Plant Parasitic Nematodes Important in Fruit Crops of the Intermountain West

 Eight plant parasitic nematode genera have been found in fruit orchard soils in soil surveys in Colorado.
 These are: the root-lesion, dagger, spiral, root-knot, lance, citrus, ring, and stunt nematodes.
 The most important of these are the root-lesion and the dagger nematodes.
+There are currently no reports of plant parasitic nematodes affecting fruit trees in Montana.

 ROOT-LESION NEMATODE (Pratylenchus spp.)